Yehuda Fatiyah: Life

 Yehuda Fatiya was born in Baghdad and died on ZaKh Menahem Av in Jerusalem.
 He was the main student of the Yosef Hayyim and was also a student of Hakham Shimon Agassi.

 Works

 Yayin haReqa`h is a commentary on the two Idras of the Zohar, Min`hat Yehuda incorporates kabbalistic interpretation of Tanakh through his encounter with spirits, while Bet Le`hem Yehuda, his major work, is the authoritative commentary on the Sefer Etz Hayim of Isaac Luria and his student, Hayim Vital.
 Like many kabbalists, he practiced the kavanot of Shalom Sharabi.
-He was a reincarnation of Yechezkel Landau.

 Fatiyah was famous in Baghdad and later Jerusalem for being the uncontested master in the science of kosher Qame`ot (amulets) and their writing, in the science of reincarnations and spirits, together with Jewish oneiromancy.
 To this day, the only proper amulets have their origin in his teachings, in his identification of their source.
 He also devoted much writing to the difference between dreams emanating from Heaven and from demons.